dbolotov/data_science_blog/README.md

 # Data Science Blog

-Jupyter notebooks and other items used for the data science blog here: https://medium.com/@dmitriy.bolotov
+Jupyter notebooks and other materials used for the data science blog here: https://medium.com/@dmitriy.bolotov